-Knowledge transfer and entrepreneurship

-The UOC fosters the transfer of the results of the R&I activity carried out at its research centres and faculties to the socioeconomic environment.
+Knowledge transfer and entrepreneurship The UOC fosters the transfer of the results of the R&I activity carried out at its research centres and faculties to the socioeconomic environment.
 The transfer process comprises the results identification, protection, assessment, and technological and experimental development phases, in addition to marketing and promotional activities.
 The end goal of the University's transfer of knowledge to its environment is to make a contribution to strengthening the innovation and competitiveness of the productive sector and society at large.

-Hubbik, a driver of ideas

-Hubbik promotes innovative ideas and projects related to the UOC's fields of knowledge and provides business advice adapted to the needs of each project, from the validation of the business idea through to acceleration.
+Hubbik, a driver of ideas Hubbik promotes innovative ideas and projects related to the UOC's fields of knowledge and provides business advice adapted to the needs of each project, from the validation of the business idea through to acceleration.
 It offers a variety of entrepreneurial support programmes for the entire UOC community, encouraging collaboration between them and placing the knowledge generated at the University at their disposal.

-24

-Patents

-Spin-offs

-+€5.5m

-26

-Revenue from universitybusiness agreements Industrial doctoral degrees

-2021 figures, except revenue from university-business agreements, which is the cumulative total from 2010 to 2021.

-SpinUOC, the entrepreneurship event

-SpinUOC is an annual programme that supports several initiatives chosen for their innovative nature, potential, and social impact.
+24 Patents €5.5m+ Revenue from university- Industrial doctoral business agreements degrees 2021 figures, except revenue from university-business agreements, which is the cumulative total from 2010 to 2021 and the figure for spin-off companies, which is for 2022.
+Spin-offs 26 SpinUOC, the entrepreneurship event SpinUOC is an annual programme that supports several initiatives chosen for their innovative nature, potential, and social impact.
 After a training, guidance and selection process, these initiatives participate in the final entrepreneurship and knowledge transfer event, where the promoters of the projects briefly and creatively explain their proposals with just five minutes per presentation.
 SpinUOC's 2022 call for submissions attracted 250 projects

-Through Invergy we invest in start-ups and spin-offs in the education and ICT sector Invergy's mission is to boost the economic development of society through the promotion of innovative companies and entrepreneurial projects from within the UOC community that have the potential for growth and social impact. 注 07 A connected community in a complex world The UOC works to help people and organizations adapt to changes that are redefining social and productive relations and the job market.
+Through Invergy we invest in start-ups and spin-offs in the education and ICT sector Invergy's mission is to boost the economic development of society through the promotion of innovative companies and entrepreneurial projects from within the UOC community that have the potential for growth and social impact.
+Fransforming Higher Education in the Digital Age 07 A connected community in a complex world The UOC works to help people and organizations adapt to changes that are redefining social and productive relations and the job market.